 Dana or "Peaches"

 Dana or "Peaches" is a bright, outgoing and highly dramatic realtor and a personal stylist for celebrities and the well heeled in Beverly Hills.
-He meets Kara while she visits one of his mansion listings in Bel Air in Book 1.
+He meets Kara while she visits one of his mansion listings in 'The Beijing Family'.
 When I was developing the Peaches character, I was thinking of Jeremy Piven who played the gay outspoken and brash sales clerk that was flirting with Chris Tucker and Jackie Chan in Rush Hour 2.